Panzerschrek/Square-Wheel/README.md

 # SquareWheel

-This is a project of software renderer for video games, that utilizes a lot of features of modern CPUs.
+This is a project of software renderer for video games, that uses power of modern CPUs.

 ## Why?